 Assault charges are serious, and demand a serious defense.
 A conviction often carries the risk of years of incarceration.
 Fortunately, there are numerous ways to protect your liberties and defend your rights.
-The Philadelphia criminal defense attorneys at Montoya Coleman Refuse to Lose.
+The Philadelphia criminal defense attorneys at Coleman Defense Refuse to Lose.

 The law governing Simple Assault is 18 Pa.C.S. § 2701, and there are numerous different types.

 - The most common type of Simple Assault is when the defendant attempts to cause or intentionally causes “bodily injury” to another.
 Bodily injury is defined as an “impairment of physical condition or substantial pain.”
 An example is the defendant punching, or attempting to punch, someone in the face.

 - A defendant can also be guilty of Simple Assault where he attempts by physical menace to put another in fear of imminent serious bodily injury.
 Serious bodily injury is defined as “bodily injury which creates a substantial risk of death or which causes serious, permanent disfigurement or protracted loss or impairment of the function of any bodily member or organ.”
 An example is when the defendant points a gun at someone.

 - Finally, a defendant can be guilty of Simple Assault by negligently causing bodily injury to another with a deadly weapon.
 A deadly weapon can be anything that can cause death or serious bodily injury.
 Negligence is a much lower standard than intentional, as required by the other types of Simple Assault.
 This can occur, for example, when the defendant accidentally cuts someone with a knife.

 Simple Assault is a misdemeanor of the second degree, and carries a penalty of up to two years incarceration.
 However, where the Simple Assault involves a mutual fight, the conviction is a misdemeanor of the third degree and carries a maximum penalty of up to one year incarceration.